naeimsalib/NaeimSalib/README.md

 <br />
 <ul>
-<li> 🔭 I’m currently working obtaining my bachelors degree from Staten Island College(Expected Graduation December 2021).</li>
+<li> 🔭 I’m currently working on obtaining my bachelors degree from Staten Island College(Expected Graduation December 2021).</li>
 <li> I work as a Quality Project Engineer at Samsung.</li>
 <li> My Dream Job is to become a Software Engineer and Help make the world a better place for everyone</li>
 <li> 💬 Ask me about anything</li>